tiyashapal22/test/project/report.md

 	- This report shows a line chart for job throughput by client.
 	-  It can be used to determine if there are performance issues on this host or appliance.
 	- It will show the top 20 clients.
-	- It will show the top 20 clients## Anomalies Summary
+	-  It should be run for only one Server## Anomalies Summary(925)
 ### Report Short Description
 `Provides details of the jobs with anomalies.`
 ### Information
     Last Updaated  : 29 April, 2024
     Avg Execution Time(recent) : 00 Hours: 00 Minutes: 04 Seconds
     Max Execution Time(recent) : 00 Hours: 00 Minutes: 28 Seconds
 ### Report Long Description
-	- It will show the top 20 clients## NetBackup SLP Status by Client
+	- Drilldown on Anomaly score to see more details on the associated anomalies.## NetBackup SLP Status by Client(929)
 ### Report Short Description
 `Lists the Storage Lifecycle Policy (SLP) status for NetBackup jobs by Client, which can be used as an overview of the health of the SLPs for each NetBackup primary server.`
 ### Information
     Last Updaated  : 29 April, 2024
     Avg Execution Time(recent) : 00 Hours: 00 Minutes: 02 Seconds
     Max Execution Time(recent) : 00 Hours: 00 Minutes: 02 Seconds
 ### Report Long Description
 	- Using this report's completion statistics, you can determine if the SLP is performing according to schedule, if additional copies have been made, and also if the backlog is increasing.
-	- Using this report's completion statistics, you can determine if the SLP is performing according to schedule, if additional copies have been made, and also if the backlog is increasing## NetBackup SLP Status by Image Copy
+	- These statistics enable you to identify issues associated with the processing of SLPs.## NetBackup SLP Status by Image Copy(930)
 ### Report Short Description
 `Lists the Storage Lifecycle Policy (SLP) status for NetBackup jobs by Image Copy, which can be used as an overview of the health of the SLPs for each NetBackup primary server.`
 ### Information
     Last Updaated  : 29 April, 2024
     Avg Execution Time(recent) : 00 Hours: 00 Minutes: 16 Seconds
     Max Execution Time(recent) : 00 Hours: 00 Minutes: 18 Seconds
 ### Report Long Description
 	- Using this report's completion statistics, you can determine if the SLP is performing according to schedule, if additional copies have been made, and also if the backlog is increasing.
-	- Using this report's completion statistics, you can determine if the SLP is performing according to schedule, if additional copies have been made, and also if the backlog is increasing## Job Status Summary by Client
+	- These statistics enable you to identify issues associated with the processing of SLPs.## Job Status Summary by Client(931)
 ### Report Short Description
 `This report shows a status summary of backup jobs for the selected clients.
 The table shows totals for successful, partially successful, and failed jobs for each client that is in scope.`
 ### Information
     Last Updaated  : 29 April, 2024
     Avg Execution Time(recent) : 00 Hours: 00 Minutes: 01 Seconds